-Here are the top 27 Greatest Swing Jazz Musicians of All Time.
+Here are the top-20 Greatest Swing Jazz Musicians of All Time.
 Many of the musicians on this list were bandleaders as well as sidemen, creating some of the most innovative and improvisational music ever.
 Their passion for music drove the impact they had on dancers, performers, and shows like.
 Additionally, many of these musicians greatly impacted the progression of music genres and future great musicians who would debut their revue later on.

-Known as the "King of Swing", Goodman's career began when he purchased all of Fletcher Henderson's songs.
-Goodman had one of the first well-known integrated bands and performed one of the most successful and popular concerts in history, the famous 1938 Carnegie Hall concert, making swing music become "respectable."
+Known as the "King of Swing," Goodman's career began when he purchased all of Fletcher Henderson's songs.
+Goodman had one of the first well known integrated bands and performed one of the most successful and popular concerts in history, the famous 1938 Carnegie Hall concert, making swing music become "respectable."

 This arrangement of "Sing, Sing, Sing" is probably one of the most recognizable and well known swing songs today.5110Agree or disagree?

 Louis Armstrong, known for his big personality and raspy voice, was a pioneer of trumpet and cornet playing in the early 1920s, during the birth of jazz.
 His career began when he played with Fate Marable, which toured on a steamboat traveling on the Mississippi River.385Agree or disagree?

 Although better known for his darker, moodier, and more nuanced compositions, Duke Ellington often played swing at the Cotton Club in New York City, performing alongside vaudeville dancers.
 He hated referring to his music as "jazz," as he considered it restrictive and low brow.326Agree or disagree?